ABOUT KRISTEN

 I have been living, working, and playing in South Lake Tahoe, CA, for over 30 years.

 One of my first jobs after college was doing paste up for a newspaper.
-(If you don't know what paste up is, here's a video explaining this lost art.)
+(If you don't know what paste up is, here's a video about this lost art.)

 In the early 2000s, I developed a method for printing on raw silk and was featured in a Rochester, New York, art show with fellow art printing innovators.